joanlamrack/joanlamrack.github.io/_posts/2018-9-24-final-project.md

 ## Lesson learned

 - Managing your own expectation of in just a week to deliver MVP is not easy.
 It requires a lot of sense and planning.
 I esspecially can relate to this since I am a perfectionists!
 - Be prepare for the worst.
-We had our share on that (which you can see in the demo ;) )
+We had our share on that--which you can see in the demo ;) --

 ## Closing